-- Second, they are asking the HAC to make a statement at the City Council meeting supporting the inclusion of at least 10% attainable housing in the 5th Avenue development, with attainable housing being defined as 60% of AMI. - The Homeless Alliance will also make a statement. - A written copy of the Homeless Alliance statement is attached.
+- Second, they are asking the HAC to make a statement at the City Council meeting supporting the inclusion of at least 10% attainable housing in the 5th Avenue development, with attainable housing being defined as 60% of AMI. - The Homeless Alliance will also make a statement. - 2.
+Dr. Bob Buckman - Wanted to back up Mike Ryder and ask that the Commission include the Homeless Alliance Statement in the record.